yhy0420/Soy-CAGE-seq/README.md

 '04.shape.py' is used to process promoter region and identified TSSs, and classify promoters based on information entropy (Shannon index, SI).

-The four bw files are normalized reads depth profiling in bigwig format, which could be virtualized using tools such as [IGV](https://igv.org/).
+The four bw files are read mapping deapth profiling in bigwig format, which could be virtualized using tools such as [IGV](https://igv.org/).

 Root_TC.bed and Shoot_TC.bed are the annotated CTSSs.